-Adelaide, one of the eight host cities for the ICC World T20 2020, offers the room to move and the space to breathe.
+Adelaide, one of the eight host cities for the ICC T20 World Cup 2020, offers the room to move and the space to breathe.

 Consistently rated one of the world’s most desirable cities to live in, Adelaide is recognised internationally for its events and festivals, fine foods and award-winning wine.
 The inner-city highlights are within walking distance, and pristine coastlines, suburban beaches and scenic hills landscapes are just 20 minutes from central Adelaide.